Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GObject-Introspection/README.md

 -   Almost trivial port of the 1.78.1 EasyConfig in 24.03/24.11, but used the same patch as the EasyBuilders.

--   Also had to restrict the GLib version to 2.81.2.
-Newer versions gave issues during the build of GObject-Introspection with an undefined symbol that should come from GLib.
+-   Did some layout improvements to the EasyConfig.

+-   Also removed the explicit addition to `XDG_DATA_DIRS` as EasyBuild does this automatically when generating the module.